Access your AP scores online. Sign in using your College Board account username and password.

 Your mailing address should match the address you provided when you created your College Board online account.
 Your mailing address is used to help match your records in our systems and confirm your identity when contacting customer service.
 It is also used when mailing AP Capstone awards and returning AP Art and Design portfolios.

-Each year that you take AP Exams, you get a unique eight-digit AP number that serves as your official identifier for the exam administration.
+If you took AP Exams in 2019 or earlier, you received an AP number—a unique eight-digit number that serves as your official identifier for the exam administration.
 We use the AP number to associate you with your scores.
+You received a different AP number each year you took AP Exams.

-Your AP number appears on the bar-coded number labels in your AP Student Pack that you affix to your exam materials.
+Your AP number appeared on the bar-coded number labels in your AP Student Pack that you affixed to your exam materials.
 You may have placed a label on your AP number card from your student pack and saved it in a safe place.

-If you’re asked to verify your AP profile when you sign in to your online account, you’ll have to enter your AP number and the year that you tested with that number (remember that your AP number is different each year).
+If you’re asked to verify your AP profile when you sign in to access your scores online, you’ll have to enter your AP number and the year that you tested with that number.

 Some states, districts, or schools assign each student a unique identification code called a student identifier or student ID number.
-If you entered your student identifier on your AP answer sheet this year, you can use it instead of your AP number to verify your AP profile and access your AP scores.
+If you entered your student identifier on your AP answer sheet when taking exams in 2019 or earlier, you can use it instead of your AP number to verify your AP profile and access your AP scores.

 If you’ve ever taken another College Board test, such as the SAT, or you are a returning AP Exam taker, the College Board was able to securely match your College Board account to your AP Exam record and you do not need to verify your account with an AP number or student ID.